vivid-planet/munin-php-apc/README.md

  - Licensing

-# REQUIREMENTS
+# Requirements

 The php_apc_ plugin is made for the Munin v1.4.0+ monitoring system.

 The Munin homepage can be found at: http://munin-monitoring.org/

-# DOCUMENTATION
+# Documentation

 Project homepage:  http://code.google.com/p/munin-php-apc/

-# USAGE
+# Usage

-Copy the file apc_info.php to a location accessable to the web server, such as:
+Copy the file apc_info.php to a location accessible to the web server, such as:

     www.example.com/apc_info.php